rehierl/abstract-properties/10-0-tree-order/_remarks.md

 remarks
 - intended to formalize the notion of "node order" and "tree order"
 - recall that a path graph satisfies the requirements of a node tree

+remarks
+- not clear if it can be merged into partial-orders